The BGI is a new national agency that promotes the cultural, creative and economic impact of UK games. This non-profit organisation has 4 objectives:

 - Finance: Tackle the finance gap which makes go-to-market and growth funding inaccessible to most games companies by providing loans for diverse cultural games, encouraging games studios to create new IP, attracting new investors into games and triggering an economic multiplier effect.

-- Culture: Bridge the culture gap in which games are under-recognised as a cultural force by researching British games culture, funding festivals and non-digital cultural projects.
+- Culture: Bridge the culture gap in which games are under-recognised as a cultural force by researching British games culture, funding festivals, games culture centres and non-digital cultural projects.

 - Skills: Counter the skills gap in which games companies struggle to keep pace with the latest production and distribution techniques by funding universities to gather best practice techniques from the sector, upskill studios via blended online training and advocate apprenticeships.